yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/kv-namespace.md

 });
 ```

-# With Initial Values
+# With Initial Values and TTL

-Create a KV namespace with initial key-value pairs and TTL.
+Create a KV namespace with initial values and expiration.

 ```ts
 import { KVNamespace } from "alchemy/cloudflare";